makepanic/globe/README.md

 #ember-tor-onionoo

-JacaScript application to explore and use the Tor onionoo API.
+JavaScript application to search and view details for Tor relays and bridges.
+All the data comes from the [Tor onionoo API](https://onionoo.torproject.org/).
 Uses [Ember.js](http://emberjs.com/) as JavaScript framework.
 Inspired by the official [Tor Atlas](https://atlas.torproject.org/).

 Tor Onionoo Search is not affiliated with the Tor project.
 "Tor" and the "Onion Logo" are registered trademarks of The Tor Project, Inc.